Need a report that reflects how COVID-19 has impacted this market and its growth?

 Sub-Saharan African (SSA) countries are in urgent need of alternative energy sources for transport to stave off the growing burden of fuel dependency and subsidies, as well as an electricity storage solution to leverage their abundant renewable energy resources.
 Electric Vehicles (EVs), powered by electricity and running on battery storage, offer a potential solution to both these problems.
-Many SSA countries are expected to be making large investments in power capacity in the next decade.
+Many SSA countries are expected to make large power capacity investments in the next decade.

-In the Middle East region, countries, like Saudi Arabia and the United Arab Emirates, are becoming early adopters of electric vehicles.
+Countries like Saudi Arabia and the United Arab Emirates are becoming early adopters of electric vehicles in the Middle East region.
 The Saudi Arabian Standards Organization (SASO) has plans to issue regulations for the use of electric vehicles.
 In the United Arab Emirates, the Road Transport Authority (RTA) has issued advisory and worked to develop efficient charging stations in the country.

 Scope of the Report